By Damon Poeter

 Advantages: Medicaid provides health coverage at no or low cost.

 Disadvantages: Some states haven’t instituted the Medicaid expansion supported by ACA, so depending on where you live, you might not qualify even if you would in a different state.

 4. Apply for Medicare.
 If you’re 65 or older and you or your spouse worked and paid Medicare taxes for at least 10 years, you’re eligible for coverage.
 In certain circumstances, you may be eligible before you turn 65.

 Advantages: You’ve paid into Medicare, and now it’s time to use the benefits.

-Disadvantages: In many cases, supplementary coverage is needed to contain health care costs, even with Medicare.
-There can be cost gaps even when someone is in a prescription drug program.
-“Medigap” plans are available but can be expensive.
+Disadvantages: In many cases, supplementary coverage is needed to contain health care and prescription drug costs, even with Medicare.

 5. Sign up for COBRA.
 The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) mandates that certain employees and their immediate families be allowed to stay on their employer-administered group health insurance plan for up to 18 months after leaving a job.
 COBRA enrollees must pay the entire premium themselves, without any contributions by their former employer.